manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	- Username: **Holly** <br/>

 		‎**IMPORTANT:** To the right of the **Username** field is the domain field.
 It should be prefilled with the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-However, if your lab hosting provider set the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain as Adatum's default domain, then that will appear here instead.
-If that happens, select the drop-down arrow in this domain field and select **xxxxxZZZZZZ.onmicrosoft.com**.<br/>
+However, if your lab hosting provider set the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain as Adatum's default domain and you did not change the default domain to the **xxxxxZZZZZZ.onmicrosoft.com** domain earlier in this task, then the custonm domain will appear here instead.
+If that happens, select the drop-down arrow in this domain field and select **xxxxxZZZZZZ.onmicrosoft.com**.
+You should also perform steps 2-3 to change **xxxxxZZZZZZ.onmicrosoft.com** to the default domain as this is needed in the next task. <br/>

 		After configuring this field, Holly’s username should appear as:<br/>